mdimran46/mdimran46/README.md

 - 👋 Hi, I’m @mdimran46
-- 👀 I’m c# developer
+- 👀 I’m dotnet developer with having 8 plus years of experiance
 - 🌱 I’m currently working on dotnet3.1/5/6
 -    I'm working as cloud tech stacks using docker, kubernetes, openshift platform and rancher
-- 💞️ I’m looking to collaborate on cloud and microservices development
+- 💞️ I’m looking to contributes for cloud and microservices development
 - 📫 you can reach out to me on linkedin: https://www.linkedin.com/in/imrannagori

 <!---